aws-samples/serverless-patterns/kinesis-lambda/README.md

 1. From the command line, run:
 ```
+cd kinesis-lambda
 sam deploy --guided
 ```
 Choose a stack name, select the desired AWS Region, and allow SAM to create roles with the required permissions.
 Once you have run guided mode once, you can use `sam deploy` in future to use these defaults.

-1. Note the outputs from the SAM deployment process.
+* Note the outputs from the SAM deployment process.
 These contain the resource names and ARNs.

 ## How it works